An operator algebraic approach to fusion category symmetry on the lattice: Introduction

 Typically this framework is applied to continuum theories.
 Recent work has demonstrated how to represent SymTFT ideas on the lattice concretely in examples \cite{bhardwaj2025latticemodelsphasestransitions, PhysRevB.111.054432}.
 Ideally, however, we would like our formulation of categorical symmetry on the lattice to give ``in-situ" access to the algebraic structures underlying a SymTFT decomposition in a model independent way.
 In particular, we would like to directly see the bulk topological order (described algebraically by a unitary modular tensor category), the gapped boundary (described algebraically by a Lagrangian algebra in this category), and the symmetry category of defects (described algebraically by the fusion category of modules over the algebras), all internally to the formal mathematical structure of the infinite volume limit system.

 We propose a definition of a SymTFT decomposition in terms of the \textit{quasi-local algebra} of a 1+1D lattice model.
 Recall the standard mathematical formulation of a spin chain is a pair $(A,H)$, where $A$ is the quasi-local algebra of observables in the infinite volume limit over $\mathbbm{Z}$ (traditionally this is the infinite tensor product of local matrix algebras, but more generally can be an ``anyon" chain), and $H$ is the Hamiltonian operator (formally represented by an unbounded derivation on the quasi-local algebra) \cite{MR1441540}.
-If we view this as a discrete-space quantum field theory, we can try to make the above SymTFT description mathematically precise in terms of the operator algebra $A$ and its Hamiltonian $H$.
-Our starting point is the observation that if we had a SymTFT decomposition, the quasi-local operators localized near the physical boundary should form a subalgebra of $A$.
-We propose axioms for a subalgebra $B\subseteq A$ to be the local observables of the physical boundary in a SymTFT decomposition, and we reconstruct from physical boundary subalgebras an explicit categorical symmetry.
+If we view this as a kind of discrete-space quantum field theory, we can try to make the above SymTFT description mathematically precise in terms of the operator algebra $A$ and its Hamiltonian $H$.
+Our starting point is the observation that if we had a SymTFT decomposition, the quasi-local operators localized near the physical boundary should form a subalgebra of $A$, and as was argued in \cite{PhysRevB.107.155136}, this should ``remember" the emergent bulk topological order.
+We propose formal axioms for a subalgebra $B\subseteq A$ to be the local observables of the physical boundary in a SymTFT decomposition, and we reconstruct from physical boundary subalgebras an explicit fusion categorical symmetry.

 The basic idea uses the theory of $\text{DHR}$-bimodules of an abstract quasi-local algebra introduced in \cite{jones2024dhr} (see also \cite{NSz97}).
-This is a version of DHR superselection theory from algebraic quantum field theory \cite{MR0297259,DHR2,GFr93}, but is optimized for use in spin systems, where the local algebras are finite dimensional, and without a fixed choice of Hilbert space representation or vacuum state.
-The DHR category of an abstract quasi-local algebra $B$ is a certain unitary braided tensor category of $B$-$B$ bimodules, and recently under fairly general conditions it has been shown that in 1+1D, $\text{DHR}(B)$ is a non-chiral unitary modular tensor category unitary modular tensor category \cite{hataishi2025structuredhrbimodulesabstract}.
-Furthermore, it was argued in \cite{jones2025localtopologicalorderboundary} that the DHR bimodules of the physical boundary algebra of locally topologically ordered spin systems agrees with the bulk topological order (see also Section \ref{subsec:physpic}).
+This is a version of DHR superselection theory from algebraic quantum field theory \cite{MR0297259,DHR2,GFr93}, but is optimized for use in spin systems, where the local algebras are finite-dimensional, and without a fixed choice of Hilbert space representation or vacuum state.
+The DHR category of an abstract quasi-local algebra $B$ is a certain unitary braided tensor category of $B$-$B$ bimodules, and recently under fairly general conditions it has been shown that in 1+1D, $\text{DHR}(B)$ is a non-chiral unitary modular tensor category \cite{hataishi2025structuredhrbimodulesabstract}.
+Furthermore, it was argued in \cite{jones2025localtopologicalorderboundary} that the category of DHR bimodules of the physical boundary algebra of locally topologically ordered spin systems should agree with the bulk topological order (see also Section \ref{subsec:physpic}).